Gamification: A Prominent Key for Success in Various Aspects of Life

 Work Strategy: Considering a regular office team situation:

 Graphic Designers may be handling a team of say 5 people (Junior Graphic Designers).

 - Tasks are being broken down for each designer.

 - The time limit is set to complete each task by each designer.

-- Reporting the overall tasks completion by all team members.
+- Reporting the completion of the overall task by all team members.

 Now let’s “Gamify” the above process:

-Gamification Strategy: The same office situation as above but handling it through Gamification.
+Gamification Strategy: Same office situation as above but handling it through Gamification.

 (i) Tasks broken down can be given funny names:

-Task: Creating a basic layout of a design for 11 pages magazine.
+Task: Creating a basic layout of a design for an 11 page magazine.